 - Microwaveable heating pads will help to keep bait warm and smelly.

-By following these steps and being in tune with the needs of the cats in your area, you can help outdoor cats survive comfortably through the cold winter months.
+By following these steps and being in tune with the needs of the cats in your area, you can help outdoor or stray cats survive comfortably through the cold winter months.